Objective

 Design

-Interferon gamma-secreting cells, T-Suppressor cell function, and Lymphocyte proliferative responses were assayed using peripheral blood MonoNuclear Cells from patients with MS and control subjects under control conditions and in the presence of Interferon-ß-1b, RA, and the two combined.
+Interferon -secreting cells, T-Suppressor cell function, and Lymphocyte proliferative responses were assayed using peripheral blood MonoNuclear Cells from patients with MS and control subjects under control conditions and in the presence of Interferon-ß-1b, RA, and the two combined.

 Participants